GoogleChrome/web-vitals/README.md

 However, if you'd lke to collect additional debug information to help you diagnose performance bottlenecks based on real-user issues, use the ["attribution" build](#attribution-build).

 For guidance on how to collect and use real-user data to debug performance issues, see [Debug performance in the field](https://web.dev/debug-performance-in-the-field/).

-### How the polyfill works

-_**⚠️ Warning ⚠️** the "base+polyfill" build is deprecated.
-See [#238](https://github.com/GoogleChrome/web-vitals/issues/238) for details._

-The `polyfill.js` script adds event listeners (to track FID cross-browser), and it records initial page visibility state as well as the timestamp of the first visibility change to hidden (to improve the accuracy of CLS, FCP, LCP, and FID).
-It also polyfills the [Navigation Timing API Level 2](https://www.w3.org/TR/navigation-timing-2/) in browsers that only support the original (now deprecated) [Navigation Timing API](https://www.w3.org/TR/navigation-timing/).

-In order for the polyfill to work properly, the script must be the first script added to the page, and it must run before the browser renders any content to the screen.
-This is why it needs to be added to the `<head>` of the document.

-The "standard" build of the `web-vitals` library includes some of the same logic found in `polyfill.js`.
-To avoid duplicating that code when using the "base+polyfill" build, the `web-vitals.base.js` bundle does not include any polyfill logic, instead it coordinates with the code in `polyfill.js`, which is why the two scripts must be used together.

 ## API